royallthefourth/photosplatter/README.md

 * Automatic content directory rescans
 * Only one file to deploy

+## Building
+To build Photosplatter, run `build.sh`.
+This will produce a single `photosplatter` executable with everything you need packed inside.

 ## Basic Operation
 Place `photosplatter` somewhere and run it: